NathanDunning/Visualising-Transport-Networks/M2_Architecture/project_architecture.md

 2. Business Logic

 #### 4.3.1 Web Application
 The first interaction that the user will have is with the web application.
 This process is initiated by the user by running the program by opening the webpage hosted by Heroku or another approved cloud hosting program.
-The webpage will likely run on Internet Explorer 11 as that is the browser used predominantly on Beca issued devices.
 This front end that the user sees has an established connection to the databases containing the transport network data as well as a database of logins id’s.
 The user will have to use their specific login details to enter the main application.
 If the incorrect login is shown the user will be prompted again.
 Once accepted the user will be granted access to the main map visuals.
 No other authentication is necessary to be provided.

 The map will be displayed using data from the database.
 Data will also be able to be filtered here for users to make necessary consulting decisions.

-Performance is dependent on the hardware that the application is run on.
+Performance is dependent on browser and hardware that the application is run on.
 There are also multiple errors on the back-end which can cause errors as the layout is dependent on the data being fed to the front-end.
 Error messages would show up, but need to be resolved as soon as possible.
-For users, error messages need to involve minimal technical jargon so that it is easy for them to understand.
+For users, error messages should also involve minimal jargon.

 Network latency can occur with bad and no internet connection as it will be hosted on a platform that requires internet access.